wrex/rexs.tips/content/guitar/Fundamentals/notes/finding-notes.md

 It will take weeks or months of real practice, but *everything* gets easier once you've learned the note locations.

-It's progressive, too, not an all-or nothing ordeal.
-Even if you can only find a few notes (say those on just the E strings) you'll find that little bit of knowledge proves helpful more often than you might expect.
+Don't feel like it's a single monumental task, either.
+Every single note you learn (truly **KNOW**) will pay huge dividends.
+Even if you only **KNOW** a few notes (say those on just the E strings) you'll find that that little bit of knowledge proves immense help when navigating around the neck.
 The more notes you know, the easier it gets to learn more.
 Eventually, you'll have the entire fretboard licked.
+Trust me, you'll get there sooner than you think.

-{{< alert color="warning" title="Always tune up!" >}}
+{{< alert color="warning" title="Remember to always tune up!" >}}
-Always tune your guitar at the beginning of **every** practice session.
-You are training your ears as much as your fingers, and it's important for you to practice with the right notes.
-Eventually you'll automagically learn to *hear* when you are out of tune (and even whether you are sharp or flat) but to get there you need to always ensure you are in tune.
+**Always** tune your guitar at the beginning of **every** practice session.
+Even if you think you just tuned it and think there is no way it fell out of tune: **check the tuning**.

+You are training your ears as much as your fingers.
+It's important to always play the right pitches.
+Eventually you'll automagically learn to *hear* when you are out of tune (and even whether you are sharp or flat) but to get there you need to practice with a guitar that is *always* in tune.
 {{< /alert >}}

 ## Why bother?